finsweet/interview-tests-starters/src/phone-form/README.md

 ## How to start

 - Clone this repository.
 It has some built-in developer tools that you can use.
+- Use the existing `phone-form.html` page to develop the solution.

 ## Requirements